SteveDoyle2/pyNastran/docs_sphinx/manual/bdf_developer.rst

 used to be very large and was split (in a non-standard way) into multiple files that allowed for simpler development.
 The classes:

- * :py:class:`pyNastran.bdf.bdfInterface.bdf_Reader.BDFReader`,
+ * :py:class:`pyNastran.bdf.bdf_Methods.BDFMethods`,
  * :py:class:`pyNastran.bdf.bdfInterface.getCard.GetMethods`,
  * :py:class:`pyNastran.bdf.bdfInterface.addCard.AddMethods`,
  * :py:class:`pyNastran.bdf.bdfInterface.bdf_writeMesh.WriteMesh`,
- * :py:class:`pyNastran.bdf.bdfInterface.bdf_cardMethods.CardMethods`,
  * :py:class:`pyNastran.bdf.bdfInterface.crossReference.XrefMesh`

 are basically bags of functions for the "model" object.

-The :py:attr:`pyNastran.bdf.bdf.BDF.cardsToRead` attribute limits the cards that :mod:`pyNastran` processes and can be modified by the user in order to fix bugs or make their code run faster.
+The :py:attr:`pyNastran.bdf.bdf.BDF.cards_to_read` attribute limits the cards that :mod:`pyNastran` processes and can be modified by the user in order to fix bugs or make their code run faster.